Ananth-Prakash/MaxQuant-MSstatsTMT-QC/README.md

 # MaxQuant-MSstatsTMT-QC
 For TMT/iTRAQ experiments

-The directory includes scripts for post-processing raw output from MaxQuant, calculating fold-changes using MSstatsTMT and Quality Assesment script for generating pdf document.
+The directory includes scripts for post-processing raw output from MaxQuant, calculating foldchanges using MSstatsTMT and Quality Assessment script for generating pdf document.

 These files should be run in this sequential order.